 Retention Rate = ((CE-CN)/CS)) X 100CE = number of customers at end of period

 CN = number of new customers acquired during period

 CS = number of customers at start of period

-So, say you had 1,000 customers at the beginning of a quarter, acquired 200 new customers during the quarter and had 800 customers at the end of the quarter, your retention rate would be:
+So, say you had 1,000 customers at the beginning of a quarter, acquired 200 new customers during the quarter, and had 800 customers at the end of the quarter, you’d calculate customer retention rate like so: